Library News Archive From December 2025

 10:30 am

-Join us for a morning of butterflies in the sky as we watch the new reboot of Reading Rainbow featuring Mychal Threets plus craft and snack in community.
+Join us for a morning of butterflies in the sky as we watch the new reboot of Reading Rainbow featuring Mychal Threets, plus crafts and snacks in community.

 Did you know that our West Branch Library was chosen as the first location to shoot the Reading Rainbow reboot?